 Every woman who’s ever sat on a hairdresser’s chair has lied at least once.
 I use to wait 10 minutes after leaving Toni & Guy before telling my dad my “trendy” hairdo is ugly and makes me look awful.
 I’d wait 10 minutes because I didn’t want him to drag me back to the hair salon, where I use to pretend my haircuts looked incredible.
-There’s white lies we spew, and there’s lies we keep within.
+There are white lies we spew, and there are lies we keep within.
 Why is it so difficult being honest with your feelings?

 The fear of vulnerability

 People assume I’m an open book – a reasonable assumption considering how deep and truthful The Style of Laura Jane gets.
 But as easy as my fingers can tap against my keyboard letters, voicing my emotions out loud is like a country squirrel trying to match the confidence of a city one.
 In unclothing your thoughts, an inevitable power shift occurs.
 You leave yourself open to internal bruises; bleeds that bandages cannot plaster.

 I’ll never forget the embarrassment of telling a long-distance ex-boyfriend I was still in love with him.
 And he said, something along the lines of: “I can’t love someone who I haven’t seen in so long”.
 Promptly I retreated, confessed to the silliness of my unravelling – clearly, I had watched a Romcom and let imaginings treacle to my gut.
 We continued to chat to one another as though nothing had happened, but I couldn’t move past my bad exposure.